tytydraco/yessleep/out/After_I_lost_my_leg_in_a_car_accident_I_discovered_something_worse_then_phantom_pain.md

 *IM WARNING YOU!
 IM NOT FUCKIN AROUND.*

-I was sweating profusely and my thumb almost slid off of the hammer of my pistol as I tried to cock it.
+I was sweating profusely and my thumb almost slid off the hammer of my pistol as I tried to cock it.

 *clomp, clomp, clomp*